Chilean citizens looking to travel to New Zealand now need to obtain an NZeTA online in order to be able to enter the country.

 The New Zealand government introduced a new, mandatory electronic visa waiver called the NZeTA to make it easier for visitors of over 60 countries, including Chileans to travel to New Zealand.
-The NZeTA allows these citizens to circumvent visits to a local embassy or consulate in order to obtain their travel authorization.
+The NZeTA allows these citizens to circumvent visits to a local embassy or consulate in order to obtain their travel authorisation.

 For tourists of non-eligible countries, or visitors that intend to spend more than the allotted 90 days in NZ, the New Zealand government offers a variety of tourist visas to accommodate different travel needs.
-Travelers should carefully consider the purpose and intended duration of their stay in order to apply for an NZeTA or the visa that is most appropriate for their visit to New Zealand.
+Chileans should carefully consider the purpose and intended duration of their stay in order to apply for an NZeTA or the visa that is most appropriate for their trip to New Zealand.

 Travellers from Chile applying for an NZeTA will have a chance to review the information before they submit their NZeTA application.
-This is a crucial step, so you are advised to make sure the information is correct so as to avoid any issues.
+This is a crucial step, so applicants are advised to make sure the information is correct so as to avoid any issues.

-NZ eTA eligibility requirements from Chile
+eTA NZ eligibility requirements from Chile

-- Having a current passport from one of the 60 eligible countries
+- Having a current Chilean passport

 - The passport must have a remaining validity of at least 3 months beyond the date of departure from New Zealand